yegor256/blog/static/webinars.md

 {% youtube l6MpCBzwDbg video-left %}
 [November 4, 2015](https://plus.google.com/u/0/events/cl4ugsfapl84d086gpihqq5c49k)
 **What Fake Objects Are For?**
-We'll discuss the role of fake objects and the importance of their existence in every object-oriented library.
-The discussion will be based on this post:
+We discussed the role of fake objects and the importance of their existence in every object-oriented library.
+The discussion was based on this post:
 [Built-in Fake Objects]({% pst 2014/sep/2014-09-23-built-in-fake-objects %}).

 {% youtube 9yjtsCK6Wdk video-left %}